Kinrany/one_hour_one_life/ohol_cli/README.md

-CLI for experimenting with [ohol-soul-score](../ohol-soul-score/README.md).
+CLI for running scripts from command line